Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 The application process will vary depending on whether you’re applying from inside or outside Canada.

-You will also need to submit a photo for each person on your application.
-Additionally, you may be required to take two medical examinations as part of the process for becoming a home childcare provider or home support worker.
-IRCC will send you instructions on when and how to get your medical exam done.
+You must also submit a photo for each person on your application.
+Additionally, you may be required to take two medical examinations to become home childcare providers or home support workers.
+IRCC will send you instructions on when and how to complete your medical exam.

-As part of the application, you will have to pay fees which will include the processing fees for you and anyone included on your application, the Right of Permanent Residence Fee (RPRF), work permit processing fees, and biometrics fees.
+As part of the application, you will have to pay fees, including the processing fees for you and anyone included in your application, the Right of Permanent Residence Fee (RPRF), work permit processing fees, and biometrics fees.

-The application fee is 1,085 $CAN, which includes the processing fee of $570 and the right of permanent residence fee of $515.
+The application fee is $CAN 1,210 ·, which includes the processing fee of $CAN 635 and the right of permanent residence fee of $CAN 575.
 If you want to apply for a work permit, you will need to pay for it separately.

-Before you submit your application, make sure that you’ve completed and answered all questions and signed any forms that need to be signed by hand.
-Do not forget to include your processing fee receipt as well as all the supporting documents.
+Before you submit your application, ensure you’ve completed and answered all questions and signed any forms that need to be signed by hand.
+Remember to include your processing fee receipt and all the supporting documents.
 If your application is incomplete, it will be rejected by the IRCC.

-The Live-in Caregiver Program is a pathway to permanent residence in Canada.
-Applicants must have at least two years of full-time employment as a caregiver, and they must also meet other requirements to apply for the LCP program.
+The Live-in Caregivers Program is a pathway to permanent residence in Canada.
+Applicants must have at least two years of full-time employment as a caregiver and meet other requirements to apply for the LCP program.

-The Live-in Caregiver Program provides Canadian employers with access to skilled workers in the areas of healthcare, home support, and child care.
-It allows applicants who are currently working in these fields to obtain permanent residence in Canada.
+The Live-in Caregiver Program provides Canadian employers with access to skilled foreign workers in healthcare, home support, and child care.
+It also allows applicants who are currently working in these fields to obtain permanent residence in Canada.

 To qualify for the Live-in Caregiver Program, you must have at least 24 months or 3,900 hours of full-time paid work experience in an occupation on the National Occupational Classification (NOC) list within the four years before you apply.